Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-From there, select "E-book" under Format
+- From there, select "Online Items" under Show

-Select "UC Merced" under Held By Library
+- Select "UC Merced" under UC Libraries

 This will show you e-books available at UC Merced.